mindplay-dk/lang/README.md

     english source files provide a source of reference for translators.)

-Translations are grouped into "translation domains", which map to subfolders and plain PHP files, e.g. one file per translation language.
+Translations are grouped into "translation domains", which map to subfolders and plain PHP files, e.g. one file per every domain/language pair.

-By convention, your base translation domain should be your Composer package name, e.g. `{vendor}/{package}`, optionally with translation sub-domains nested below those.
+By convention, your base translation domain should be your Composer package name, e.g. `{vendor}/{package}`, optionally with translation sub-domains nested below those - following this convention obviates the need to bootstrap with `lang::register()` at all, if you follow the convention of placing a folder named `lang` in the root of your Composer package.

 The whole thing is `static`, and if that makes you quibble - relax.
 Translations *are* after all global, in the sense that there's only one translation of each string for any given language.